ucsd-cse131-s18/ucsd-cse131-s18.github.io/pa0/index.md

 A very simple compiler might just take the name of a file, and output the compiled assembly code on standard output.
-Let's try that; here's a simple `compiler.ml` that takes a file as a command line argument, expects it to contain a single integer on one line, and generates the corresponding assembly
+Let's try that; here's a simple `compile.ml` that takes a file as a command line argument, expects it to contain a single integer on one line, and generates the corresponding assembly
 code: